flatheadmill/homeport/README.md

 You can design for containerization of your application at the outset, by containerizing the development enviornment.

+## Caveats

+Homeport broke with a [regression to function exports](https://stackoverflow.com/a/60565032/90123) that didn't like `getopt.bash` in Bash 5.0 which was patched by at least Bash 5.1.
+It won't work with container distros that use Bash 5.0 such as Ubuntu Focal.
+Rather than try to work around this bug I'm going to do the right thing and ignore it.

 ## Contributing

 If you have suggestions, or general questions, please place them in [milestone